 Immediately after the holiday:

-- Re-check production schedules: workforce fallout during CNY and delays in getting back to full production may temporarily affect standard production time.
+- Re-check production schedules: workforce fallout during the holiday and delays in getting back to full production may temporarily affect standard production time.

 - Delivery: re-check delivery times, and add 3-4 weeks to your first booking after the holiday.

-Even if you are not in China, we recommend that you welcome employees, partners and colleagues in China, as follows:
+Even if you are not in China, or if you are just starting a Business in China, we recommend that you welcome employees, partners and colleagues in China, as follows:

-- Happy Independence Day – guó qìng jié kuài lè 国庆节 快乐
+- Happy National Day – guó qìng jié kuài lè 国庆节 快乐

-- Enjoyable independence holiday – huān dù guó qìng 欢度 国庆
+- Enjoyable National holiday – huān dù guó qìng 欢度 国庆

 Single’s Day – November 11th – Chinese Single’s Day was founded in the 1990s by college students to celebrate being young and single, and it developed into a major shopping event when Alibaba began to encourage bachelors to buy luxury items and gifts for themselves.
 On this day shopping sites, and especially Chinese ones, are offering special deals and discounts so that in recent years it has become the world’s biggest shopping holiday.